 add subsection in 8.2

-8.2.6 Handling requests from MSN Clients
+8.2.6 Handling requests from MSN Clients and/or MSN Enabled Applications

-Upon reception of a request from MSN Client over MSN-1, the MSN Server SHALL authenticate the user according to one of the procedures defined in section 10.1.
+The MSN Server SHALL authenticate the user according to one of the procedures defined in section 10.1 upon reception of a request:

+from MSN Client over MSN-1,

+from MSN Enabled Application over MSN-2 Network API,

+from MSN Enabled Application (e.g. web application) over MSN-2 OExchange endpoint.

-Depending on the semantics of the request received on MSN-1, the MSN Server may act differently, e.g. by performing local processing (e.g. updating its internal database) and/or by issuing one or more requests on MSN-2, MSN-3 or MSN-5 interfaces (e.g. an MSN Enabled application or another MSN Client are subscribed to receive notifications when a specific user updates her status).
+Depending on the semantics of the request received, the MSN Server may act differently, e.g. by performing local processing (e.g. updating its internal database) and/or by issuing one or more requests on MSN-3 or MSN-5 interfaces (e.g. an MSN Client is subscribed to receive notifications when a specific user updates her status).

-Furthermore, in case the Gateway functionality is supported by the MSN Server, the request received on MSN-1 may trigger additional requests towards External SNs according to their own mechanisms that are out of scope of this specification.
+Furthermore, in case the Gateway functionality is supported by the MSN Server, the request received may trigger additional requests towards External SNs according to their own mechanisms that are out of scope of this specification.
 The issuing of such requests may further depend on the information related to the user’s connections with External SNs (e.g. access token and account information on the associated External SN) available at the MSN Server and may be aimed at either retrieving (inbound) or posting (outbound) information.
 See section 7.1.4 for more information about the Gateway functionality.